 Kids’ crochet kits are typically geared toward first-time crocheters.
 These kits come with essential supplies for a couple of simple projects, including hooks, scissors, measuring tape, and instruction books.
+Some also come with stitch markers and tapestry needles for weaving in loose ends.
 Unlike adult crochet kits, however, most kids’ kits have plastic hooks instead of metal ones.

 Project kits for adults range in difficulty from beginner to advanced.
 These crochet kits are clearly marked by skill level so you’re not left wondering whether you have the chops for the project.
 Project kits usually come with hooks, patterns, and instructions.
 Some deluxe kits also come with adequate yarn.

 You’ve probably noticed the variety of sizes in hooks as well as yarn when comparing crochet kits.
 Each project will have different size requirements for hooks and yarn, so it’s a good idea to familiarize yourself with their relationship.